 - Notification snoozing: Lets users hide notifications for a period of time, similar to Inbox snoozing.

 As you can see, Android 8.0 has plenty to offer with Project Treble certainly being a highlight as it can help OEM's get firmware updates out to folks faster but with no timetable set for release, we'll just have to play it by ear.
-We'll have plenty more Android 8.0 Oreo content coming soon but for now, be sure to check out the Android Central What's new in Android Oreo post and review to get a closer look at what's coming to the KEYone.
+We'll have plenty more Android 8.0 Oreo content coming soon but for now, be sure to check out the Android Central What's new in Android Oreo post and review to get a closer look at what's coming to the KEYone and Motion.